Eaton, Indiana

 Eaton is a town in Union Township, Delaware County, Indiana, along the Mississinewa River.
 The population was 1,595 at the 2020 census.
-It is part of the Muncie, IN Metropolitan Statistical Area.
+It is part of the Muncie Metropolitan Statistical Area.

 History

 Eaton was laid out and platted in 1854.
-The town incorporated as a village in 1873, soon after the railroad had been built through the neighborhood.
+The town was incorporated September 10, 1873, soon after the railroad had been built through the neighborhood.

 The first discovery of natural gas in Indiana occurred in the town of Eaton in 1876.
 The discovery set off the Indiana Gas Boom, leading to two decades of rapid regional growth.